Scrabble: Club and tournament play

 Scrabble clubs typically meet weekly and may typically hold one or more open, sanctioned tournaments per year.

 Records

-The following records were achieved during international competitive club or tournament play, according to authoritative sources, including the book Everything Scrabble by Joe Edley and John D. Williams Jr. (revised edition, Pocket Books, 2001) and the Scrabble FAQ.
-When available, separate records are listed based upon different official word lists:
+The following records were achieved during sanctioned competitive club or tournament play, according to authoritative sources, including the book Everything Scrabble by Joe Edley and John D. Williams Jr. (revised edition, Pocket Books, 2001), the Scrabble FAQ, and the NASPA Wiki, which maintains a more comprehensive list of records.
+Separate records are listed based on different official lexica: